 So I became a writer-director.
 I’m proud of my one film, Firelight, but it failed, and with it sank all hopes of controlling my own film career.
 So while continuing to write screenplays to pay the bills, I decided to go back to my first love; books.

 By now I knew that one of my old faults had been a tendency to over-intellectualise my stories.
 So I decided to try my hand at writing for children.
 The result was The Wind Singer, which grew into the trilogy The Wind on Fire; which is now selling well all over the world.
 The confidence this success gave me encouraged me to complete my circular journey, and return to novel writing.
 The Society of Others was published in 2004; The Trial of True Love followed in 2005.
 A new trilogy for younger readers, The Noble Warriors, began with Seeker, also in 2005, and was followed by Jango and Noman.
-Since then I’ve embarked on a series of contemporary novels about the worlds I live in now – The Secret Intensity of Everyday Life (2009), All the Hopeful Lovers (2010) and The Golden Hour (2011).
+Since then I’ve embarked on a series of contemporary novels about the worlds I live in now – The Secret Intensity of Everyday Life (2009), All the Hopeful Lovers (2010), The Golden Hour (2011), Motherland (2013) and Reckless (2014).
 These novels begin to get close to my deepest ambition, which is to write truthfully about our lives today.

 My writing career may look unfocused, as I slither from television to movies to plays, and from children’s books to novels, but in fact everything I write is linked.
 Hollywood has taught me that whatever my subject, my own true concerns come pushing through.
 Even as unlikely a project as Gladiator contains my perennial obsession with life after death.
 So I see all my work as one unfolding attempt to make sense of this messy life, whether I’m writing about the unfairness of death (Shadowlands), the failure of my parents’ marriage (The Retreat from Moscow), the mystery of evil in the world (The Wind on Fire), men in love (The Trial of True Love), or the reality behind everyday life (The Secret Intensity of Everyday Life).